ngrx/platform/CONTRIBUTING.md

 ### Contributors

-Thank you to all the people who have already contributed to NgRx!
+Thank you to all the people who have already contributed to ngrx!
 <a href="https://github.com/ngrx/platform/graphs/contributors"><img src="https://opencollective.com/ngrx/contributors.svg?width=890" /></a>

 ### Backers